Information-Theoretic Storage Cost in Sentence Comprehension: Information-Theoretic Storage Cost

 where the expectation is taken with respect to \Future conditioned on \context.
 This quantity is formally the \emph{contextualized half-pointwise mutual information} and is equivalent to the Kullback-Leibler (KL) divergence between the predictive distributions with and without \wtarget (see~\cref{app:kl}). \Cref{fig:pmi_illustration} provides a visual illustration of this measure.

 \paragraph{Monotonic decay.} The predictive potential of \wtarget regarding the future sequence is updated as processing proceeds.
 As the distance to the future increases, this information quantity is monotonically non-increasing in expectation (see~\cref{app:mono} in detail).
-This property aligns with the decay of memory traces over time due to interference and reduced attention~\citep{lewis-vasishth-2005,lewis-etal-2006}.
+This property aligns with the activation decay of memory traces over time~\citep{lewis-vasishth-2005,lewis-etal-2006}.

 \paragraph{Information storage.} We define the \emph{information storage} at position \curid, representing the total memory load, as the sum of the predictive potentials from all preceding words:

 It is this total information storage term that we predict is causally connected to reading difficulty.